 ), and he uses the false name 'Jerry Anderson' to check in.
 He then goes to the inn's bar/restaurant to have a meeting with two men.

-), tells him that Shep, a mutual acquaintance of theirs who set up the meeting, had said Jerry would be there at 7:30 rather than 8:30.
+), tells him that Shep Proudfoot, a mutual acquaintance of theirs who set up the meeting, had said Jerry would be there at 7:30 rather than 8:30.
 The other man, a tall, blond Swede named Gaear Grimsrud (Peter Stormare

-), is sitting on the couch watching TV, visiting that night for supper.
-They all eat dinner, and Jerry and his wife Jean's young teenage son, Scotty (Tony Denman
+), sitting on the couch watching a hockey game on TV, visiting that night for supper.
+They all eat dinner, and Jerry and Jean's young teenage son, Scotty (Tony Denman

 ), leaves early to go to McDonald's.
-Jerry and Wade start to argue about this and that Jerry seems to spoil Scotty and does not inflict much disipline.
+Jerry and Wade start to argue about this; that Jerry seems to spoil Scotty and allows him to do whatever he wants, plus Jerry does not inflict much discipline on his son.
 To get out of the conversation, Jerry changes the subject by bringing up a deal he had apparently suggested earlier to Wade, in which he's asking for a loan of $750,000 to build a 40-acre parking lot in Wayzata.
 Wade tells Jerry that his associate, Stan Grossman, usually looks at those kinds of deals before he does.
-Jerry nervously urges him to accept it, saying he and his family need the money soon.
-Wade, who appears to have a condescending attitude toward Jerry, tells him that Jean and Scotty will never have to worry about money... but does not mention Jerry's name.
+Jerry nervously urges him to accept it, saying he and his family are in desperate need of money soon.
+Wade, who clearly appears to have a condescending attitude toward Jerry, tells him that Jean and Scotty will never have to worry about money.
+(Wade clearly omits Jerry's name).

-Meanwhile, Carl and Gaear are driving the Cutlass Ciera towards Minneapolis.
+Another day later, Carl and Gaear are driving the Cutlass Ciera towards Minneapolis.
 Gaear tells Carl he wants to stop at "pancakes house", and Carl complains that they just had pancakes for breakfast.
 Gaear looks at him and tells him coldly they will stop at pancakes house.
-Carl agrees, somewhat reluctantly, they will stop in Brainerd, get pancakes, and "get laid".
+Carl agrees, somewhat reluctantly, they will stop for the night in Brainerd where they will get pancakes, and "get laid."

 Jerry is optimistic about the future meeting with Wade, and is now considering calling off the kidnap/ransom plot.
 He makes his way to the dealership's large service garage to seek out a burly Native American mechanic, named Shep Proudfoot (Steve Reevis